mxtlrr/eepy/README.md

 <img src="./img/4fa.png" width=45% align="right">

+# WARNING
+**THIS PROJECT WAS WRITTEN FOR LINUX!
+IT WILL NOT WORK ON ANY OTHER PLATFORM/OS**

 # eepy
 Eepy is an esoteric programming language written in 100% i386 assembly.
 It has three opcodes: